 Outforia Quicktake: Key Takeaways:

-- The crab-eating macaque is a versatile primate native to Southeast Asia, known for its unique behavior of diving into mangrove swamps to feed on crabs.
+- The crab-eating macaque is known for diving into mangrove swamps to feed on crabs.

 - The species exhibits sexual dimorphism, with males being larger than females.
 Their tails, which are the same length as their bodies, aid in balance during tree navigation.

 - They live in matrilineal social groups led by an alpha male and demonstrate complex social behaviors and communication skills to survive in their environments.

 - Apart from crabs, they consume a diverse diet including fruits, seeds, insects, and small vertebrates, which allows them to adapt to different environments.